lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 - Longer term, automatic differentiation with atomic 2\ :sup:`nd` and 3\ :sup:`rd` derivative calls
   will be valuable for efficient QSS solutions.

+Proposed Future Requirements:

+- Automatic differentiation engine to provide (atomic) higher derivative access.
+  This should include at least 2\ :sup:`nd` and 3\ :sup:`rd` derivatives of state variables and 1\ :sup:`st`, 2\ :sup:`nd` and 3\ :sup:`rd` derivatives of event indicator variables.

 Event Handling